baden03/annual-archive/readme.txt

 === Annual Archive ===
 Contributors: twinpictures, baden03
 Donate link: https://plugins.twinpictures.de/plugins/annual-archive/
-Tags: archive, archives, yearly, monthly, anual, annual, annually, archive by month, archive by year, yearly archive, twinpictures, plugin-oven, pluginoven
+Tags: archive, archives, decade, decade archives, yearly, monthly, annual, annually, archive by month, archive by year, yearly archive, archives by decade, twinpictures, plugin-oven, pluginoven
 Requires at least: 4.7
 Tested up to: 4.9.4
-Stable tag: 1.5.2
+Stable tag: 1.5.3b

-Display daily, weekly, monthly, yearly, decade, postbypost and alpha archives with a sidebar widget or shortcode.
+Display daily, weekly, monthly, yearly, decade, postbypost and alpha archives with a simple shortcode or sidebar widget.

 == Description ==

-Annual Archive widget extends default WordPress Archive widget to allow daily, weekly, monthly, yearly, postbypost and alpha archives to be displayed.
-Archives can be displayed in the sidebar using a widget, and even in a post or page by using a shortcode.
+Annual Archive plugin improves on the default WordPress archive shortcode and sidebar widget.
+Archives can be listed daily, weekly, monthly or annually.
+Lists can be grouped by decade and filtered by post type.
+Archive lists can be placed nearly anywhere using the included shortcode or the easy to use sidebar widget.
 A <a href='https://plugins.twinpictures.de/plugins/annual-archive/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='https://wordpress.org/tags/anual-archive'>free community support</a>.
-The Annual Archive widget - A better archive widget.
-The plugin can be translated into any language using the WordPress community translation tool at: https://translate.wordpress.org/projects/wp-plugins/anual-archive
+Translate Annual Archive into any language using the WordPress community translation tool at: https://translate.wordpress.org/projects/wp-plugins/anual-archive

 == Installation ==
 1. Old-school: upload the annual-archive folder to the `/wp-content/plugins/` directory via FTP.
 Hipster: Ironically add annual-archive via the WordPress Plugins menu.
 1. Activate the Plugin
 1. Test that the this plugin meets your demanding needs.